searchlight/icinga-operator/docs/user-guide/notifier/twilio.md

 ### Notifier `twilio`

-This will send a notification sms using twilio`.
+This will send a notification sms using twilio.

 #### Configure